 You should not use CHANTIX while using other medicines to quit smoking.
 Tell your healthcare provider if you use other treatments to quit smoking.

 Know the medicines you take.
 Keep a list of them with you to show your healthcare provider and pharmacist when you get a new medicine.

 For help starting the conversation with your healthcare provider, click here.

 There are 3 ways to use CHANTIX to help you quit smoking.
-Depending on your quit approach, your quit date could be a week or up to a month after starting CHANTIX.
-Or, if you're sure you're not willing or able to quit that abruptly, you start CHANTIX and then cut your smoking in half each month with the goal of quitting at the end of 12 weeks (3 months), or sooner.
+Depending on your quit approach, your quit date could be after a week or up to a month after starting CHANTIX.
+Or, if you're sure you're not willing or able to quit that abruptly, you can start CHANTIX and then cut your smoking in half each month with the goal of quitting at the end of 12 weeks (3 months), or sooner.
 Learn more about the 3 quit approaches.